 Timelines for Decisions: The safety of students is our highest priority, and all of our decisions about program suspensions will reflect that commitment to student safety.
 In addition, there are many logistical and academic factors, including travel restrictions, that must be taken into account when evaluating whether a program can safely and successfully run.
-Because the global health outlook related to COVID-19 is fluid and can change rapidly, the timing of our program suspension decisions will be based on a balance of global health news, public health and safety advisories, travel restrictions, visa application dates, and program deadlines, as well as institutional and student feedback.
+Because the global health outlook related to COVID-19 is fluid and can change rapidly, the timing of our program suspension decisions will be based on a balance of global health news, public health and safety advisories, travel restrictions, visa application dates, and program deadlines, as well as institutional and student feedback--typically decisions will be made approximately 60 days prior to departure.
 Please rest assured, once a decision has been made to suspend a program, we will promptly notify students.

 Important Travel Information Related to COVID-19: The Center for Disease Control (CDC) is the primary resource for up-to-date information on all diseases and biological threats.
 CDC information about this virus is available at About 2019 Novel Coronavirus (2019-nCoV) and CDC travel restrictions and health notices at https://wwwnc.cdc.gov/travel/notices.